damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  ```
  What should include the documentation of manufacturing technology?

- Machines and processes used
+ Type of machines used

-   1. CNC machine tools for handling or machining metal or other rigid materials
+   1. CNC machine tools for machining metal or other rigid materials
      - Milling machines
+     - Lathe
-     - Cutting, Drilling machines
+     - Cutting, drilling machines
+     - Etc.

    2. Other common manufacturing tools
      - 3D printing (FDM, SLS...) (https://en.wikipedia.org/wiki/3D_printing)
+     - Thermoforming
-     - Burning machining technology
+     - Burning machining technology (laser cutting, Plasma cutting, ...)
-       - Laser cutting
-       - Plasma cutting
-     - Wire cutting (EDM)
+     - Bonding technologies (Solder,cold welding,arc welding,adhesive bonding ...)

-   3. Finishing and its tool kit: to achieve the right properties such as surface quality, geometrical accuracy and mechanical properties, the finishing is essential.
+   3. Finishing: to achieve the right properties such as surface quality, geometrical accuracy and mechanical properties, the finishing is essential.
      - Sanding after 3D printing
-     - Cold welding
      - Gap filling
      - Blasting
      - Polishing
      - Priming and painting
-     - Heat treatments
      - Etc.

  How to visualize the manufacturing technology?